-This document defines the security policy for Utimaco's CryptoServer CSe-Series, (hereafter denoted the CryptoServer) when run in FIPS mode.
+This document defines the security policy for Utimaco's CryptoServer Se-Series Gen2, (hereafter denoted the CryptoServer) when run in FIPS mode.

 The CryptoServer is a hardware security module made by Utimaco IS GmbH (referred to below also as Utimaco).
-If run in FIPS mode, the CryptoServer meets FIPS 140-2 overall Level 3 requirements with level 4 in section "Physical Security".
+If run in FIPS mode, the CryptoServer meets FIPS 140-2 overall Level 3 requirements.